School of Medicine & Health Sciences

 Confidential Counseling: This no-cost counseling service offers up to 5 counseling sessions per issue per year to help you address stress, relationship and other personal issues you and your family may face.
 It is staffed by highly trained master’s and doctoral level clinicians who will listen to your concerns and quickly refer you to in-person counseling and other resources for stress, anxiety and depression, relationship/marital conflicts, problems with children, job pressures, grief and loss, and substance abuse.

 Financial, Legal and Identity Theft Resources: You and members of your household have access to legal, financial and identity theft professionals who can help resolve issues and concerns that may arise in your life.

 - Care Network: A GW community support system to report and seek assistance for students and residents in our community struggling with anxiety/depression, stress, bias, family, financial, medical, sexual assault, social, substance use/abuse, suicidal ideation or other concerns.
 Click here for a Care Network report form.

 - Smoking Cessation Program: 100% free program participation, inclusive of medication support, phone-based coaching, text messaging and web-based learning.
-Visit Website.
+Visit Smoking Cessation Website.

 - Healthy Pregnancy Program: If you or a partner is in GW’s Health Insurance Plan, you can sign up for this program, providing 24-hour access to nurses, 1:1 support.
-Call 1-888-246-7389, or visit website.
+Call 1-888-246-7389, or visit the Healthy Pregnancy website.

-- Sexual Assault/Harrassment: GW Haven is GW's centralized website designed to bring together on-campus and off-campus resources, options, information, and access to help regarding incidents of harassment and abuse.
-Visit Website.
+- Sexual Assault/Harassment: GW Haven is GW's centralized website designed to bring together on-campus and off-campus resources, options, information, and access to help regarding incidents of harassment and abuse.
+Visit Sexual Assault/Harassment Website.

 - The American Foundation for Suicide Prevention